mahxd/x-ui/README.md

 ## SSLCertificate application

+## SSLCertificate application
+you can use LetsEncypt certificate generator with http at last step of setup(recommended).

+or using following method (limited)

 > This function and tutorial[FranzKafkaYu](https://github.com/FranzKafkaYu)supply

 The script built -in SSL certificate application function, using this script application certificate, must meet the following conditions: